 Timing is everything.

-Customers make purchases, they change their preferences, and their buying intent is about as static as the weather.
-To create relevant offers, marketers need to use their customer data while it is still fresh.
-But at the volume, variety, and velocity of today’s customer data production, making data usable in a timely manner is not as easy as it sounds.
+Customers are constantly changing, whether it be the purchases they make, their preferences, or their buying intent.
+To create relevant offers, marketers need to use their customer data while it's still fresh.
+But at the volume, variety, and velocity of today’s customer data production, making data usable in a timely manner is not as easy as it may sound.

-Using all your customer data from all your disconnected sources requires probabilistic identity resolution, as discussed above.
-To do this in a timely manner, marketers require an advanced system with an unlying distributed infrastructure so they can connected records rapidly.
-A complete, unified view should be created in hours, not days or weeks, in order to fuel effective personalization.
+To quickly stand up a Customer 360 using all the necessary data, brands need an advanced system with a distributed infrastructure.
+A complete, unified view should be created in minutes or hours, not days or weeks, in order to fuel effective personalization.
 It must also be refreshed continuously as new data enters the system, so the view is constantly as accurate and complete as possible.

-In addition, for some select use cases, customer data must be seconds or milliseconds fresh.
-Therefore, your Ultimate Customer 360 View must also offer you the option of streaming customer data directly from a source to a destination.
-This will leverage a thinner slice of data, but unlocks valuable use cases such as real-time site and app personalization, and push notifications.
-These two methods of connecting customer data must both be available for you to have a true Ultimate Customer 360 View.
+For some use cases, customer data must be seconds or milliseconds fresh.
+This means your ultimate Customer 360 view must also offer you the option of streaming customer data directly from a source to a destination.
+This unlocks valuable use cases such as real-time site and app personalization, and push notifications.
+These two methods of connecting customer data must both be available for you to have a truly complete Customer 360 view.

 A Note About Scale

-If your Ultimate Customer 360 View can’t be built at scale, then it isn’t complete.
-Do you have trillions of records spanning Terabytes of data?
-Then your 360 View must be able to incorporate them all.
-This requires intelligent data ingestion that again leverages a distributed data infrastructure to rapidly bring in, unify, and store huge amounts of data.
+If your Customer 360 View can’t be built at scale, then it isn’t complete.
+When you have trillions of records spanning terabytes of data, a 360 view must be able to handle them all.
+This requires intelligent data ingestion that can rapidly bring in, unify, and store huge amounts of data.

-Building the Ultimate Customer 360 View is not as simple as bringing customer data together into one system.
+Building the zenith of Customer 360 Views is not as simple as bringing customer data together into one system.
 It involves scalable, probabilistic identity resolution using a distributed data infrastructure, performed rapidly across all your data.
 And it results in a complete, nuanced customer view that can be pivoted, depending on the use case, for optimal timeliness and precision.